Coppermine-SP/cloudinteractive-nbconvert/README.md

 # cloudinteractive-nbconvert
- An fancy style Jupyter Notebook to PDF converter.
+ A fancy-style Jupyter Notebook to PDF converter.

+ Convert your Jupyter Notebook and fully customizable cover page to PDF.